 Accessories such as auxiliary switches and surge suppressors can be mounted quickly and disassembled in just a few short steps.
 Standard tools are required to disassemble components only very rarely.
-For all devices of the SIRIUS Innovations with spring-loaded connections, Siemens offers a standardized operating tool (screwdriver 3RA2908-1A).
+Siemens offers a standardized tool (screwdriver 3RA2908-1A) for disassembling conductors from spring-loaded terminals on all SIRIUS Innovations products.